eProsima/Fast-DDS-docs/docs/fastdds/use_cases/tcp/tcp_use_case.rst

 The configuration of the TCP transport typically involves an *a priori* knowledge of the deployment in order to set :ref:`Simple Initial Peers` for :ref:`discovery`, which may not always be possible and creates difficulties when reallocating nodes of the distributed applications, as the entire discovery configuration needs to be changed.
-To overcome this problem, these use cases present an approach for leveraging the Fast DDS' TCP transport capabilities while at the same time not requiring configuration modifications when the deployment changes over time.
+To overcome this problem, Fast DDS presents the ``LARGE_DATA`` builtin transports configuration as an approach for leveraging the Fast DDS' TCP transport capabilities while at the same time not requiring configuration modifications when the deployment changes over time.

-One option is to configure the participant discovery phase (see :ref:`disc_phases`) to occur over UDP multicast, while the application data delivery occurs over TCP.
+``LARGE_DATA`` has been specifically designed to improve communication performance of large data samples over lossy networks.
+When configured, UDP transport will exclusively be used during the :ref:`PDP discovery<disc_phases>` phase, taking advantage of the more reliable TCP/SHM for the remainder of the communication process.
+Fast DDS offers an extremely straightforward implementation for this mode through an environment variable, XML profiles or via code.

 Also, it is possible to enable TCP communication while using :ref:`discovery-server-use-case` to manage :ref:`discovery`.

 .. toctree::